tlswg/tls13-spec/draft-ietf-tls-tls13.md

-Any ticket MUST only be resumed with a cipher suite that has the same KDF hash as that used to establish the original connection, and if the client provides the same SNI value as described in Section 3 of {{RFC6066}}.
+Any ticket MUST only be resumed with a cipher suite that has the same KDF hash as that used to establish the original connection, and only if the client provides the same SNI value as in the original connection, as described in Section 3 of {{RFC6066}}.

 Note: Although the resumption master secret depends on the client's second flight, servers which do not request client authentication MAY compute the remainder of the transcript independently and then send a NewSessionTicket immediately upon sending its Finished rather than waiting for the client Finished.
+This might be appropriate in cases where the client is expected to open multiple TLS connections in parallel and would benefit from the reduced overhead of a resumption handshake, for example.

 %%% Ticket Establishment